gmac/graphql-stitching-ruby/README.md

 }
 ```

-To customize which types an abstract query provides and their respective keys, you may extend the `@stitch` directive with a `typeName` argument.
-This can be repeated to target multiple types.
+To customize which types an abstract query provides and their respective keys, you may extend the `@stitch` directive with a `typeName` constraint.
+This can be repeated to select multiple types.

 ```graphql
 directive @stitch(key: String!, typeName: String) repeatable on FIELD_DEFINITION